columnflow.inference

 dict[str, DotDict | str] | list[str]

-get_process(process, category=None, only_name=False, silent=False)[source]#
+get_process(process, category=None, only_name=False, match_mode=<built-in function any>, category_match_mode=<built-in function any>, silent=False)[source]#

 Returns a single process whose name matches process, and optionally, whose category’s name matches category.
 Both process and category can be a string, a pattern, or sequence of them.